kmabbott81/djp-workflow/CONTRIBUTING.md

 - No unresolved comments
 - Maintainers will merge approved PRs

+## Flaky Tests Policy

+### Philosophy

+We prioritize **fixing root causes** over masking symptoms.
+Flaky tests indicate real issues (race conditions, timing assumptions, non-deterministic behavior) that should be addressed.

+### Guidelines

+1. **Never skip flaky tests** without investigation and documentation
+2. **Investigate first**: Reproduce locally, add debugging, identify root cause
+3. **Fix the test or the code**: Make tests deterministic and robust
+4. **Document**: If skipping temporarily, create an issue and link it in test skip reason

+### Nightly Guardrails

+- **Nightly workflow** may retry slow tests once (`pytest-rerunfailures` if available)
+- **PR workflow** does NOT retry; all tests must pass first time
+- Retries are for catching transient infrastructure issues (network, CI), not code flakiness

+### When Retries Are Acceptable

+✅ **Acceptable**:
+- External API rate limits (in live/integration tests marked `@pytest.mark.live`)
+- CI infrastructure hiccups (rare timeout, OOM)
+- Third-party service availability (Slack, GitHub API)

+❌ **Not Acceptable**:
+- Race conditions in application code
+- Timing assumptions in unit tests
+- Non-deterministic test data generation
+- State leakage between tests

+### Reporting Flaky Tests

+If you encounter a flaky test:

+1. Create an issue with:
+   - Test name and module
+   - Reproduction steps or CI logs
+   - Frequency (1%, 10%, 50%?)
+   - Environment (local, CI, specific Python version)
+2. Add `@pytest.mark.xfail(strict=False, reason="Flaky: see issue #XXX")`
+3. Link the issue in the marker
+4. Fix within 2 sprints or remove the test

+**Note**: As of Sprint 42, `pytest-rerunfailures` is not installed.
+Nightly tests run without retries.

 ## Release Process

 Releases are managed by maintainers following semantic versioning (SemVer).